AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 ├── task_1/
 └── ...
 ```
-2. If you are using [evac] as the baseline model, make sure the submodule [evac](https://huggingface.co/agibot-world/EnerVerse-AC) is the latest version
+2. If you are using EVAC as the baseline model, make sure the submodule [evac](https://huggingface.co/agibot-world/EnerVerse-AC) is the latest version
 ```
 git submodule update --remote
 ```
 3. Modify the path variables in scripts/infer.sh
-4. Run the script, which will predict $n_pred different generations for each input episode
+4. Run the script, which will predict ${n_pred} different generations for each input episode
 ```bash scripts/infer.sh```
 5. The output directory will contain the following:
 ```